-The Reproductive Justice Story Project is a grassroots patient advocacy website founded in 2017, directly motivated by negative patient experiences in Ontario and grounded in the knowledge that informed decision-making, patient autonomy, and consensual trauma-informed care can be framed as reproductive justice issues.
+The Reproductive Justice Story Project is a grassroots patient advocacy initiative, directly motivated by negative patient experiences in Ontario and grounded in the knowledge that informed decision-making, patient autonomy, and consensual trauma-informed care can be framed as reproductive justice issues.

 The current work revolves around the Community Story Blog.
-On social media, we share the Community Story Blog submissions along with articles, resources & information related to reproductive health, rights, and justice.
+On social media, the Community Story Blog submissions are shared along with articles, resources and information.

-Future projects in the works include an Ontario-wide patient feedback survey and patient advocacy resources.
+Future projects in the works include a patient feedback survey and more patient advocacy resources.
 The report for our inaugural independent survey for patients of the St. Joe's Toronto Family Birthing Centre is complete and available online here.

 What is The Community Story Blog?

 The Community Story Blog is a communal space for stories to be widely shared that might not otherwise have a platform.
 Story submissions from patients and professionals across Canada are now welcome.